Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 These are a couple of notes and prompts I collected while using *GPT* in a research and writing project.

+1. this unordered seed list will be replaced by toc as unordered list {:toc}

 # Research

 ## Summaries